Azure-Samples/cognitive-services-quickstart-code/php/ComputerVision/generate-thumbnail/readme.md

 - You must have [PHP](https://secure.php.net/downloads.php) installed.
 - You must have [Pear](https://pear.php.net) installed.
-- You must have a subscription key for Computer Vision.
+- You must have a key for Computer Vision.
 You can get a free trial key from [Try Cognitive Services](https://azure.microsoft.com/try/cognitive-services/?api=computer-vision).
 Or, follow the instructions in [Create a Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to Computer Vision and get your key.

 ## Create and run the sample